-There is a strong commercial argument for organisations to invest in an enhanced customer experience (CX) – with a growing wealth of evidence demonstrating the potential ROI this provides.
+There is a strong commercial argument for organizations to invest in an enhanced customer experience (CX) – with a growing wealth of evidence demonstrating the potential ROI this provides.

-When a typical consumer can visit a website like Amazon, search for a product, check its spec, see a demonstration video and place an order with a few taps of a smartphone, it’s an approach to customer service that is feeling increasingly outdated.
+When a typical consumer can visit a website like Amazon, search for a product, check its spec, see a demonstration video, and place an order with a few taps of a smartphone, it’s an approach to customer service that is becoming increasingly outdated.

 For example, when compared to traditional instruction manuals, this 3D approach has been shown to help people complete repair tasks 50% faster.
 Sophisticated platforms can also allow the end users to see the replica product, and all its various components, from any angle.
 Digital animations can also show customers how products can be taken apart and put back together.

-The ease of use, and enjoyment involved, in these experiences is in stark contrast to the long winded and error strewn nature of the traditional approach, which often relies on customers to use PDF documentation, send emails and call customer support agents for help.
+The ease of use, and enjoyment involved, in these experiences are in stark contrast to the long-winded and error-strewn nature of the traditional approach.
+This often relies on customers to use PDF documentation, send emails, and call customer support agents for help.

 In the long term, this enhanced CX can only help to strengthen customer loyalty.
 By making life simple for the end user, they will be improving the overall experience of the brand and helping to increase customer retention.